Room Setup

 A Montessori bedroom is designed for self-care and self-direction.
 Map zones first:

 • Sleep: Montessori floor bed in a quiet corner.
+See our Montessori sleep guide for bedtime routines and common challenges.

 • Reading: Montessori Bookshelf (front-facing) and a floor cushion.